shravya004/My_Portfolio/replit.md

 ## Overview

-This is a full-stack portfolio application built with React and Express.js.
+This is a minimalistic portfolio application built with React and Express.js, featuring a clean design with muted colors inspired by modern portfolio examples.
 It provides a professional portfolio website with an admin panel for content management.
-The application features a clean, modern design using Tailwind CSS and shadcn/ui components, with a robust backend API for managing portfolio data.
+The application features smooth scrolling navigation, floating animations, and editable social links in the top navigation.

 ## User Preferences